jeog/TOSDataBridge/README.md

 - **/src**

-    C/C++ source files; if compiling from source simply open the .sln file inside /VisualStudioBuild, select the configuration/platform, and build.
+    C/C++ source files; if building from source simply open the .sln file inside /VisualStudioBuild, select the configuration/platform, and build.

 - **/VisualStudioBuild**